 No, just turn up before 8.30 am on a Sunday and introduce yourself to any member wearing club kit - they'll explain more.

 Do you meet every Sunday?

-Yes, unless the risk of ice makes it too dangerous to ride - otherwise rain, sleet or wind, we meet at the Market Square for the club run at 8:30 every Sunday.
+Yes, unless the risk of ice makes it too dangerous to ride - otherwise rain, sleet or wind, we meet at the Market Square for the club run every Sunday (See home page).
 In the unlikely event that there are changes, we will notify members by e-mail and put a notice on the club run category of the forum, so if you are planning to join us it is worth checking the forum on the evening before.

 Is there a minimum age?

 What kind of bike do I need?

 Unless you are very fit, you will need a well maintained road bike of reasonable quality.
 If you're unsure come along to the start of the club run and any members there can give advice.

 Am I fit enough to join the weekly club run?

 If you can ride 25 miles at an average of around 15mph then you will cope with our Group 3 club run, an excellent way to start riding with a group.
 For anyone not yet at this level, but interested in improving their fitness, we are happy to provide guidance, so please get in touch.

 How do I ride in a group - I've never done it before?